 Not all my trips are up mountains, some of them could not be further away i.e. in big stadia in cities.
 All because of Bruce.

 The first time I remember hearing of him was in 1985.
-He played Leeds Roundhay Park on the Born in the USA (BitUSA) tour and we watched some clips from the tour on the TV.
+He played Leeds Roundhay Park on the Born in the USA (BitUSA) tour and I watched some clips from the tour on the TV.
+Little did I know that Carol was there with Dave.
+Carol had seen Bruce on The River tour in 1981 at New Bingley Hall near Stafford.
+She was only 20!

 Then I met Chris and she brought me further and deeper into Bruce and lots of other music.
 1988 was the Tunnel of Love tour which crossed over with Bruce’s commitment to Amnesty International and the Human Rights Now! tour.
 That was the first time Chris and I saw Bruce live (Sunday July 10th, 1988 at Sheffield United’s ground at Bramall Lane) and I was hooked forever and a day.
 And then Bruce broke up the band and stopped touring!
 Bad timing or what?